May 25 2022

 Fortunately, it's easy to keep your super together at ESSSuper as you progress through your career, wherever it may take you.

 Your options when changing jobs

-If you already have an account in our accumulation plan and want to stay with us, simply download and complete our choice of fund form (which includes our letter of compliance) then give it to your new employer.
-Don't send this completed form to ESSSuper or the Australian Taxation Office (ATO).
+If you already have an account in our Accumulation Plan and want to stay with us, simply use our Changing jobs function in Members Online to send our choice of fund form (which includes our letter of compliance) to your new employer.
+Please don't send this form to ESSSuper or the Australian Taxation Office (ATO).